 The department is based in six classrooms, all of which have interactive whiteboards.
 Pupils also have regular access to a state of the art languages laboratory.
 We are well stocked with a range of up-to-date textbooks, independent packs and dictionaries for all key stages.
 In addition, we subscribe to a number of excellent websites and use a wide range of interactive resources which pupils can access in lessons and at home.
-We also have a bank of laptops which are used in lessons.

 We have good links with the Learning Resource Centre where a number of foreign language books, magazines and films are kept.
 We work closely with the student support department and the English department in order to develop pupils’ literacy skills.

 why choose to study this subject at our school?

 Silverdale has a long history of specialising in the teaching of modern languages.
 In 2016, through its Teaching School, it established the only national teacher training course specialising in modern languages: the National Modern Languages SCITT (School Centred Initial Teacher Training).
 This means we are in touch with the very latest developments in modern languages teaching, helping train the teachers of tomorrow and ensuring our lessons reflect the very best practice.